eleduck/eleduck-camp/courses/w4/task2.md

 # Daily Questions

 - What did you do yesterday?
+  1. Completed the dynamic rendering of the country list;

 - What will you do today?
+  1. Completed the chart on the homepage, show world statistics;

 - Is there anything blocking you?
+  No

 # Coding